 Early Orthodontic Treatment For Children

-- Difficulty chewing and/or biting
+- Problems with chewing or biting

 - Mouth breathing

-- Speech impediments
+- Speech issues

-- Teeth that don’t come together in a normal manner or even at all
+- Teeth that don’t fit together properly or at all

 - Crowded front teeth around age seven or eight